Battle of the Gumista: Battle

 The March Offensive commenced during the night of March 15-16, 1993, under the leadership of Colonel Sergei Dbar, marking a critical yet ultimately unsuccessful attempt by Abkhaz forces to break Georgian defenses near Sukhum.
 The operation began at 00:45 with a close air support operation, undertaken by Russian coordinated air and artillery strike targeting Georgian positions, followed by a simultaneous multi-directional ground assault along the Gumista River.

 Initial advances included a 23-soldier special forces unit securing the upper Gumista bridge, engaging Georgian forces in close combat.
 Assault groups, including the Gudauta Assault Group and the 3rd Motorized Rifle Brigade, crossed the Gumista River near the suspension bridge and fought toward Eshba Street.
 However, some units became isolated and were subjected to intense tank and artillery fire at dawn.

 One notable incident occurred on a village street where Abkhaz fighters encountered an apparently abandoned Georgian infantry fighting vehicle (BMP).
 Contrary to expectations, the vehicle was operational, and its crew launched a surprise attack, causing casualties including the death of soldier Avto Dzidzaria.

 Despite reaching initial objectives, such as the Athos-Eshera assault group capturing the Achadar railway platform, the offensive faltered as Georgian forces rapidly mobilized reserves and intensified artillery bombardments.
 This disrupted Abkhaz attempts to reinforce frontline positions and resulted in encirclement of several units.
 Over the course of three days, Abkhaz troops endured heavy Georgian fire, shortages of food and water, and sustained significant casualties.
 It was not until March 18 that the encircled units managed to break through Georgian lines and retreat.
 Ultimately, the offensive failed to achieve its primary goals, forcing Abkhaz forces to withdraw to their original positions.

-The operation resulted in approximately 222 Abkhaz soldiers killed and 23 missing, the bloodiest clash of the whole war.
+The operation resulted in approximately 222 Abkhaz soldiers killed and 23 missing.
 According to Sultan Sosnaliyev himself, tactical miscalculations, including inconsistent unit coordination and unclear command execution, were identified as contributing factors to the offensive's failure.
-However, the lessons learned informed subsequent successful operations later in 1993, particularly regarding the strategic importance of securing dominant terrain north of Sukhum.
+However, the lessons learned informed subsequent successful operations later in 1993, particularly regarding the strategic importance of securing dominant terrain north of Sukhumi.

 Outcome

-Despite being a clear tactical victory for Georgia, the Abkhazians noted that "the tragic lessons learned from the March Offensive made it clear that capturing the dominant heights on the northern approaches to the capital was necessary to take Sukhum."
+Despite being a tactical victory for Georgia, the Abkhazians noted that "the tragic lessons learned from the March Offensive made it clear that capturing the dominant heights on the northern approaches to the capital was necessary to take Sukhum."
 While the March Offensive failed to achieve its immediate military objectives, resulting in substantial losses with over 200 Abkhaz soldiers killed and some missing, it provided important operational insights.
 Tactical missteps such as poor coordination and imprecise command execution were identified, which informed revised strategies.